Olga Constantinovna of Russia: Regency

 On 2 October 1920, King Alexander was bitten by a monkey during a walk through the gardens at Tatoi.
 The wound became infected and Alexander developed sepsis.
 On 19 October, he began to rave and called for his mother, but the Greek government refused to allow Queen Sophia to return to Greece.
 Worried about her son, and knowing that his grandmother was the only other royal still in favor with the Venizelists, Sophia asked Olga to go to Athens to care for Alexander.
 After several days of negotiations, the dowager queen obtained permission to return to Greece but, delayed by rough seas, she arrived twelve hours after her grandson's death on 25 October.
 On 29 October, Alexander was buried at Tatoi; Olga was the only member of the royal family at the funeral.

-Still opposed to the return of Constantine I and Crown Prince George, the government of Eleftherios Venizelos offered the throne to Constantine's third son, Prince Paul, who refused to ascend the throne before his father and older brother unless a referendum named him head of state.
+Still opposed to the return of Constantine I and Prince George, the government of Eleftherios Venizelos offered the throne to Constantine's third son, Prince Paul, who refused to ascend the throne before his father and older brother unless a referendum named him head of state.
 Only days after Alexander's death, however, Venizelos was defeated in a general election.
 On 17 November, Admiral Pavlos Kountouriotis, regent since the death of Alexander, retired and the new prime minister, Dimitrios Rallis, asked Olga to assume the regency.
 She served as regent for about a month until her son Constantine returned to the throne on 19 December after a referendum in his favor.